mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 The right side is empty because the author uses a code editor that automatically formats the whitespace every time they hit "Save."
 At worst, the author sends their code out for review, and the [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) solution reports that the whitespace is incorrect.
 The author fixes the issue without the reviewer ever having to care.

-Look for mechanical tasks in your code reviews that you can automate.
+Look for mechanical tasks in your code reviews that you can automate away.
 Here are the common ones:

 | Task | Automated solution |
 |-------|--------------------------|